 New Gym Sportsbar and Grill finally opened last night in WeHo after much anticipation from a community that thought it had lost the gay sports watering hole to the COVID-19 pandemic last year.
 The bar hosted a VIP reception on Tuesday evening and then friends and family were invited for a taste test of the new menu on Wednesday, before the big opening Thursday night at 9pm (regular hours of operation being today from 3pm-2am).

-The actual space at the new Gym Sportsbar, located at 8919 Santa Monica Boulevard next to the former Rage Nightclub building is way more open and spacious than its provious home with its high ceilings and open patio the boulevard.
+The actual space at the new Gym Sportsbar, located at 8919 Santa Monica Boulevard next to the former Rage Nightclub building is way more open and spacious than its provious home with its high ceilings and open patio.
 The motif is a clear nod to the original Gym Bar that was located just up the street.
-There is a wall full of logos representing various sports teams, screen TVs behind the bar, which will make great viewing parties for major sports event, and it is set to accommodate a large crowd after a game.
+There is a wall full of logos representing various sports teams, screen TVs behind the bar, which will make great viewing parties for major sports event, and it can now accommodate a large crowd after a game.

 The menu offers what you’d expect from a sports bar and grill, from comfort foods like burgers (at $15.95 a pop), to salads, wraps and side dishes like fried pickles, chicken tenders, and onion rings.
 They offer a breakfast sandwich as well.